Luis-Vilar/chavetasoft-date/README.md

 # Chavetasoft Dates

-Chavetasoft Dates is a  simple library for help with dates in different formats and languages for now Español an English.
+Chavetasoft Dates is a  simple library for help with dates in different formats and languages for now Español , Português and English.
 It provides methods to parse and format dates, retrieve specific date components, and get localized date strings.

 ## Installation